 Fill a Wok/Pan With Water

-The structure of bamboo steamers is built for woks (Asian cooking pans with a rounded bottom).
-We recommend using this type of pan if you have one.
-If not, you can also use a regular pan.
-Fill it with two inches of water.
+The structure of bamboo steamers is built for woks (Asian cooking pans with rounded bottom).
+The sloped sides of the work allow the steamer to sit without any other equipment needed.
+We recommend using one if you have it but you can also use other tools, too.

 Load Food Into Steamer Basket

-Over the liners, gently place dim sum one inch apart from each other.
+Over the liners, if you’re cooking pork dumplings gently place them one inch apart from each other.
+For steaming buns, it’s best to keep them one and a half inches apart from each other.
 This space gives the individual pieces of dim sum or dumpling enough room to expand.
-For steaming buns, it’s best to keep them within one and a half inches apart from each other.
+If you’re steaming dishes that can be saucy like steamed sea bass, place them first in a heat-resistant dish or container.
 Stack the baskets on top of each other once you’ve loaded them.
 Put the food that would take longer to cook in the bottom tier, so that the steam would reach it quicker.